ginobilinie/codeBook/README.md

 101. maximalRectangle_failure_dp.cpp: a failure dp for maximual rectangle problem.

 102. maximalRectangle.cpp: Here we write a simple O(n^3) method by recording each row's consecutive 1s.
-And we compute row by row, I mean, when we deal with one row, we should take care of rows before this row.
+And we compute row by row, I mean, when we deal with one row, we should take care of rows before this row, which is, the number of colums to have all 1s till this colums across prevRows to this current row, then the area should be (currRow-prevRow+1)*minConsecutiveColumns.

 # old
 for fun, forever